When are classes offered?

 Are there any scholarship funds available for participants?

-We anticipate that there will be some limited scholarship funds available through endowed funds established (and implemented through the graduate studies office) for students who participate in the program.
+There are limited scholarship funds available through endowed funds established (and implemented through the graduate studies office) for students who participate in the program.
 In addition, students who are not full-time employees at the time of enrollment will be eligible to apply for Lynchburg College graduate assistantships, including two such assistantships that are tied directly to the doctoral program.
 Further, students are encouraged to meet with professional staff in the Lynchburg College financial aid office to determine what other sources of support may be available.

 Who can I contact for additional information?